DANSAG95/hotel-bookings-analysis/README.md

 * Cancellation behaviour by deposit type

 The complete SQL analysis is available in the [`SQL`](SQL/) folder, with individual queries organized by question.

+## Data Preparation

+The dataset was imported into Power BI and reviewed in Power Query to verify data types and identify fields requiring transformation.

+Key preparation steps included:

+* Converting `adr` to a fixed decimal number.

+* Converting `reservation_status_date` from Date/Time to Date.

+* Creating a dedicated date table in Power BI using DAX.

+* Creating a `Hotel Type` classification from the `hotel` field to distinguish City Hotels and Resort Hotels.

+* Creating a `Total Stay Nights` field by combining weekday and weekend nights.

+* Creating calculated measures for key metrics such as total bookings, total cancellations, cancellation rate, repeated guest rate, average stay length, and ADR.

+* Using Field Parameters and Bookmark navigation to create dynamic dashboard visualisations.

+The dataset was also reviewed for anomalous values and inconsistencies.
+Extreme ADR values were excluded from relevant pricing visualisations where they materially distorted the analysis, while the underlying dataset was kept unchanged.